ashtonw7/writing-with-no-purpose/posts/polar-express.md

 There was this pack of kids who were less naughty and more evil.
 I think Santa should add a new list for these kids.
 One called the Menacing List or something and it’s red with pictures of devils all over it.
 Because there’s no way I would have accidentally grabbed a list like that.

 I couldn’t stand those evil kids.
-They all sat in the back of the trains and glared at me the whole ride.
+They all sat in the back of the train and glared at me the whole ride.
 I went back there once, to explain to them that the Polar Express is a special opportunity and they really shouldn’t be glaring about it.
 Then they pinned me down and zip-tied my hands and duct-taped my mouth shut.
 I guess I should’ve done a pat-down before they got on.

 After that, they crammed me into the carry-on rack in the empty car behind us.
 They checked in on me now and then, saying they were planning on “Stockholm Syndrome-ing” me in part of their plan to take over the North Pole.
 I don’t know where kids get these ideas.
 Probably the media.